-Bioengineering is a discipline that applies engineering principles to design and analyze biological systems and to develop biomedical technologies.
 Bioengineering is a discipline that applies engineering principles to analyze and design transformative biological and biomedical technologies.
 The Bioengineering major at UC Merced equips students with skills necessary for successful careers in health care, pharmaceuticals, biotechnology, bioinstrumentation, food, and agriculture and in allied fields of government and policy.
 Bioengineers are in high demand in industries such as health care, pharmaceuticals, biotechnology, bioinstrumentation, food, and agriculture.
 The bioengineering undergraduate degree also provides a solid foundation for medical and graduate schools and for careers in allied fields of government and policy.
 Bioengineering has led to the development of biocompatible implants, functional prostheses, sensitive diagnostics, precision medicines, sustainable agriculture, scalable biomanufacturing, and tools that have accelerated the pace of research and development in biomedicine.
 Bioengineers thus contribute solutions to key challenges that effect human health and the well-being of society.

 Learn more about our Bioengineering Program Learning Outcomes.